jonathancaudill/jonathancaudill.github.io/src/content/projects/personal-website.md

 ## Key Features

 *   **Responsive Interface:** I'm a design freak.
 Few things I love more than creating a UI.
-*   **Blog:** Simple blog interface using markdown files--easy for me to create, edit, and push to main.
+*   **Blog:** Dead-simple blog interface using markdown files--easy for me to create, edit, and push to main.
-*   **Contact Form:** Easy way for visitors to get in touch with me.
+*   **Contact Info:** Easy way for visitors to figure out how to get in touch with me.